What is Trauma: A Complete Guide to Understanding and Overcoming It

 Chronic trauma

 Chronic trauma results from repeated and prolonged exposure to stressful or abusive situations.
-This type of trauma is characteristic of child abuse, domestic violence, workplace harassment, or prolonged bullying.
+This type of trauma is characteristic of child abuse, domestic violence, workplace bullying, or prolonged bullying.
 The persistent nature of these experiences generates patterns of hypervigilance and emotional dysregulation that become consolidated in the personality, making recovery more complex.

 Complex trauma